MicrosoftDocs/biztalk-docs/his/core/ole-db-data-source-property-support-in-the-ole-db-provider-for-db22.md

 manager: "anneta"
 ---
 # OLE DB Data Source Property Support in the OLE DB Provider for DB2
-The following table summarizes the standard OLE DB version 2.0 data source properties from the DBPROP_DATASOURCE property set that are supported by the version of Microsoft OLE DB Provider for DB2 included with [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)].
+The following table summarizes the standard OLE DB version 2.0 data source properties from the DBPROP_DATASOURCE property set that are supported by the version of Microsoft OLE DB Provider for DB2 included with Host Integration Server.

 |OLE DB Property ID|Comments|
 |------------------------|--------------|